maximilian-kruse/SPIN/docs/usage/tutorial.md

-On this mesh, we set up a [`SPINProblem`][spin.core.problem.SPINProblem] object, which is basically an extension of Hippylib`s `PDEProblem` for stochastic processes. such PDE problems can solve the PDE itself, as well as the adjoint and gradient equations in a Lagrangian formalism. we will re-visit these functionalities at a later point.
+On this mesh, we set up a [`SPINProblem`][spin.core.problem.SPINProblem] object, which is basically an extension of Hippylib`s `PDEProblem` for stochastic processes. such PDE problems can solve the PDE itself, as well as the adjoint and gradient equations in a Lagrangian formalism.

 The setup of the `SPINProblem` follows a builder pattern.
 We provide the problem configuration in the [`SPINProblemSettings`][spin.core.problem.SPINProblemSettings] data class,